About the University Records Management Advisory Group (URMAG)

 - John Dowling - Office of Legal Affairs

-- Bruce Maas-CIO & Vice Provost for Information Technology – (Judy Caruso, Director of Policy & Planning, CIO Office)
+- Bruce Maas-CIO & Vice Provost for Information Technology – (Judy Caruso, Director of Policy & Planning/ Gary DeClute-Policy and Planning - CIO Office)

-- Martin Cadwallader- Vice Chancellor for Research and Dean of the Graduate School (Ryan Moze - Reserach Compliance)
+- Martin Cadwallader- Vice Chancellor for Research and Dean of the Graduate School (Ryan Moze - Research Compliance)